 State of New York employees who unlawfully manufacture, distribute, sell, dispense, possess, purchase or use a controlled substance while at the workplace or while performing a college activity, will be subject to disciplinary procedures consistent with applicable criminal or civil laws, rules, regulations and collective bargaining agreements including termination of employment or referral for prosecution.
 Other corrective action may include satisfactory participation in an approved drug or alcohol rehabilitation program.

 Any employee convicted of a violation of a criminal drug statute for a violation occurring in the workplace or at a work site must notify in writing the Office of Human Resources no later than five (5) calendar days following the conviction.
 The college will notify appropriate federal agencies of such a conviction within ten (10) days of receiving notice of the conviction.

-An employee may be directed to undergo medical examination and/or testing under Section 72 of the NYS Civil Service Law at the expense of Empire State College, if the supervisor suspects that the employee is not able to perform their duties as a result of alcohol or controlled substance related disabilities.
+An employee may be directed to undergo medical examination and/or testing under Section 72 of the NYS Civil Service Law at the expense of SUNY Empire, if the supervisor suspects that the employee is not able to perform their duties as a result of alcohol or controlled substance related disabilities.

 Applicable Legislation and Regulations

 Drug Free Schools and Communities Act of 1989 (aka Drug Free Schools and Campuses Act, Department of Education 34 CFR Part 84)